-- are a migrant worker
+- or your family member are a migrant worker or frontier worker

 You must also be living in Wales on the first day of the first academic year of your course.
 If you cannot be in Wales for the start of your course because of coronavirus, you’ll still get student finance as long as you meet all the other criteria.

 If you think that you might be eligible for help with living costs and Tuition Fee Loan visit our Part-time Undergraduate ‘who qualifies’ section.

 Your course must be in the UK and be:

 - a first degree, for example BA, BSc or Bed